Each action holds a tell-tale trait,

 The unpredictable, adroit rhyme of it all.

-An earlier book by Baron, a memoir published a couple of decades ago, titled The Road Washes Out In Spring, is now available in a new edition from the University of Chicago Press.
+An earlier book by Baron, a memoir published a couple of decades ago, titled The Road Washes Out In Spring, is available in an edition from the University of Chicago Press.

-As a native New Englander who grew up in a mill town and walked to school through the woods along a river, and at home read short stories with my Mom from Yankee magazine, I've also consumed, as an adult, my fair share of narratives about rural life in Maine, and Vermont, and sometimes the other New England states, though they get short shrift as they're viewed incorrectly, in my opinion, as less hardscrabble.
+As one who grew up in a mill town and walked to school through the woods along a river, and at home read short stories with my Mom from Yankee magazine, I've also consumed, as an adult, my fair share of narratives about rural life in Maine, and Vermont, and sometimes the other New England states, though they get short shrift as they're viewed incorrectly, in my opinion, as less hardscrabble than they really are.

-Of course, other fine prose writers come to mind, too, such as Howard Frank Mosher, and Ernest Hebert.
+Of course, other fine prose writers come to mind, too, such as Howard Frank Mosher, who wrote so well about Vermont, and Ernest Hebert who wrote about New Hampshire.
+I should also mention Thomas Williams, and Russell Banks.

-And the New England poets, as well, not just Mr. Frost, but Louise Bogan who's unfortunately often overlooked due to her formalism perhaps and the inimitable shadows of Elizabeth Bishop, Anne Sexton, and Charles Olson, to name just a few from the 20th Century.
+And other New England poets, as well, not just Mr. Frost or Mr. Longfellow.
+Louise Bogan, for example, who's unfortunately often overlooked.
+This is due to her formalism perhaps, but also how she resides in the inimitable shadows of Elizabeth Bishop, Anne Sexton, Robert Lowell and Charles Olson, to name just a few from the mid 20th Century.

-For me, what appeals and what distinguishes the work of all these authors is a sense of lived experience that comes through between the lines, an honesty, a vision, rather than just a literary stance or an appealing style in the telling.
+For me, what appeals and what distinguishes the work of all these authors, as well as Baron, is a sense of lived experience that comes through between the lines, an honesty, a vision, rather than just a literary stance or an appealing style in the telling.
+I always feel with Baron's work that everything is at stake in each line.
+This is a tension that's difficult for a poet to convery without coming across as pretentious or full of bluster.

 “When we look for one thread of motive,” he writes, “we are, in all likelihood, deceiving ourselves.”

-His refusal to be satisfied with the obvious explanation, the single thread of motive, makes him a keen and sympathetic observer of his neighbors and community, a perceptive reader of poetry and literature, and an honest and unselfconscious analyst of his own responses to the natural world.
-The result is a series of candid personal essays on community and isolation, nature, civilization, and poetry.
+His refusal to be satisfied with the obvious explanation, the single thread of motive, made Baron a keen sympathetic observer of his neighbors and community.
+He was a perceptive reader of poetry and literature, and an honest and unselfconscious analyst of his own responses to the natural world.
+The result is that in his work there abides a candid warmth, whether it's in the personal essays on community and isolation, or those on nature, politics and civilization, or in the frank lucidity of his poems.

-Baron is the author of twenty books including novels, a memoir, a book of short stories, two coauthored books about teaching poetry, and many books of poetry.
+Baron authored at least twenty books, which included novels, a memoir, a book of short stories, two coauthored books about teaching poetry, and many books of poetry.

-He is the founder of the Frost Place Conference on Poetry and Teaching.
+He was the founder of the Frost Place Conference on Poetry and Teaching.
+Who can say how many aspiring writers have benefited from spending some time there?
+Quite a few, no doubt.

 https://www.youtube.com/watch?v=kBZQeHkwwd0